Medication Search: Teva-Captopril

 What form(s) does this medication come in?

-Each white, square-shaped, compressed tablet, scored in quarters on one side, engraved "novo" and "25" on the other, contains 25 mg of captopril.
+Each white, square-shaped, compressed tablet, quadrisect-scored on one side, engraved "novo" and "25" on the other, contains 25 mg of captopril.
 Nonmedicinal ingredients: sodium starch glycolate, sodium lauryl sulfate, pregelatinized starch, colloidal silicone dioxide, microcrystalline cellulose, and magnesium stearate.